Recommended Equipment and Sources

 Sonex foam—Sound damping finger foam, ideal for shooting ranges.
 Fairly expensive at $5 per sq. ft.
 Acoustical Solutions Inc, 2420 Grenoble Road, Richmond, VA 23294.
 Tel: (612) 521-3555.
 URL: http://www.sonexfoam.com

-Rockwool Insulation —Better sound absorbing qualities than fiberglass.
+Rockwool Insulation—Better sound absorbing qualities than fiberglass.
+Roxul is a typical brand name.
 Available at some home improvement stores, including Lowe’s (www.lowes.com).

 GENERAL NOtes—Many brands of steel decking are available at local steel suppliers in most large cities.
 Deal locally to avoid shipping costs.
 When pouring a composite concrete over metal deck get decking with embossments to reduce reinforcing steel.